apache/nuttx/README.txt

   1. Linux where /bin/sh refers to an incompatible shell (like ksh or csh).

-     In this case, bash is probably avaiable and the #!/bin/bash at the beginning of the file should do the job.
+     In this case, bash is probably available and the #!/bin/bash at the beginning of the file should do the job.
 If any scripts with #!/bin/sh fail, try changing that ti #!/bin/bash and let me know about the change.